resoai/TileBoard/README.md

 # TileBoard

 This is a simple yet highly customizable dashboard for Home Assistant.
-The main goal of this project was to create simple dashboard with an easy way to edit and add functionality with minimum knowledge of javascript and html.
+The main goal of this project was to create a simple dashboard with an easy way to edit and add functionality with minimum knowledge of javascript and html.
-Should you have any ideas or questions please post them on home-assistant forum or create an issue on github.
+Should you have any ideas or questions please post them on the home-assistant forum or create an issue on github.

 ## Links